-Pr., MH 266 or permission of instructor.
 An introduction to algebraic structures.
 Binary operations, groups, subgroups, groups of permutations, cyclic groups, normal subgroups, quotient groups, homomorphisms and isomorphisms, rings, integral domains, fields.
 MH 631 may be taught concurrently with MH 431; however, additional work will be required for students enrolled in MH 631.
-MH 631 usually is offered only in the winter quarter of odd years
+MH 631 usually is offered only in the winter quarter of odd years.

-632 Modern Algebra II (5)
+632. Modern Algebra II (5).
+Pr., MH 631 and graduate standing.

-Pr., MH 631.
 A continuation of MH 631.
-Ideals and quotient rings, ring homomorphisms, rings of polynomials, factorization, Euclidean rings, extension fields, selected additional topics.
+Ideals and quotient rings, ring homomor phisms, rings of polynomials, factorization, Euclidean rings, extension fields, selected additional topics.
 MH 632 may be taught concurrently with MH 432; however, additional work will be required for students enrolled in MH 632.
-MH 632 may be offered in the spring guarter of odd years
+MH 632 may be offered in the spring quarter of odd years.